Fiona is a South African through and through. She couldn't imagine living anywhere else.

 Head off to Butterflies for Africa?

 This is a great place to stop and great for keen photographers.

 It is best to go on a warmer day - the cooler the day, the less active the butterflies.

-The "house" itself is pretty magical - you walk along raised pathways over a stream full of fish and past a pretty waterfall.
+The "house" is pretty magical - you walk along raised pathways over a stream full of fish and past a pretty waterfall.
 There are a good number of birds and also monkeys to see.
-(If you get there at the right time, you get to see them feeding the monkeys.)
+(If you get there at the right time, you see them feeding the monkeys.)
 There are also some pet Iguanas.
 (I preferred the butterflies.)

 I enjoyed my trip - the place was nice and peaceful, and there were so many different types of butterflies.
 I couldn't believe how many different types there were.
 They have a special section with pupae in the process of developing into butterflies, so you get to see the whole life cycle of the butterflies.

-This place will keep little, and big kids enthralled for hours.
+This place will keep little and big kids enthralled for hours.

 There is also a gift shop, coffee bar, art gallery, and nursery - plenty for everyone to do and see.